cecile-wojnowski/github-user-search/README.md

 ### `No external library`

 Except for creating the React project and for testing purpose, no external library is intended to be used.
-So we have developped simple components such as Typography and Button, and the CSS is wrapped inside javascript objects in order to be passed through the React attribut "style".
+So we have developped simple components such as Typography and Button, and the CSS is wrapped inside javascript objects in order to be passed through the React attribute "style".

 ### `TypeScript`